SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Fulcrum Therapeutics, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 27, 2023 – (NASDAQ: FULC)

-NEW YORK, May 25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Fulcrum Therapeutics, Inc..
+NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Fulcrum Therapeutics, Inc.

 Shareholders who purchased shares of FULC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.